-He has also held significant government posts throughout his career.
-In May 1995, he was sworn in as Director of Central Intelligence following a unanimous vote in the Senate, and served as DCI until December 1996.
-In this position, he was head of the Intelligence Community (all foreign intelligence agencies of the United States) and directed the Central Intelligence Agency.
-From March 1994 to May 1995, demonstration of fuel cells and new techniques for hydrogen production, transmission, and storage; (4) clean coal technologies, such as the Integrated Coal Gasification Combined Cycle; and (5) biofuels, a vague term that encompasses a range of processes from corn-based gasohol production to use of modern biotechnology to develop new organisms that can efficiently convert cellulose-based feedstock to ethanol or other liquid products.
+Virtually every energy study recommends that the federal government mount technology research, development, and demonstration (R,D,&D) programs that require large and sustained budgetary support, of course, funded by the taxpayer.
+Contemporary examples include: (1) the call for a major effort on carbon capture and sequestration; (2) subsidies for renewable technologies, such as photovoltaics and wind; (3) development and demonstration of fuel cells and new techniques for hydrogen production, transmission, and storage; (4) clean coal technologies, such as the Integrated Coal Gasification Combined Cycle; and (5) biofuels, a vague term that encompasses a range of processes from corn based gasohol production to use of modern biotechnology to develop new organisms that can efficiently convert cellulose based feedstock to ethanol or other liquid products.

 Every advocate for each of these technologies is genuinely convinced of the merit of each approach for achieving desirable technical change and the justification for government subsidy.
-However, candour is often lacking about the motivation to capture benefit for a particular interest group or constituency, whether farmers, university researchers, or private firms.
+However, candor is often lacking about the motivation to capture benefit for a particular interest group or constituency, whether farmers, university researchers, or private firms.

-Reducing carbon emissions will undoubtedly require introduction of new energy technology on a vast scale - coal gasification, carbon capture and sequestration, alternative fuels for transportation, greater use of biomass feedstock, better energy efficiency in production, transportation and end-use, carbon-free electricity generation from solar, wind, geothermal, and nuclear.
+Reducing carbon emissions will undoubtedly require introduction of new energy technology on a vast scale-coal gasification, carbon capture and sequestration, alternative fuels for transportation, greater use of biomass feedstock, better energy efficiency in production, transportation and end-use, carbon free electricity generation from solar, wind, geothermal, and nuclear.